combojs/combo-js/doc/api/component/el.md

 # Component.el

-Returns the element the instance is mounted to.
+Returns the container element the component is mounted to.

 ## Usage